cleaversolutions/hh/_perfect_for/02reducing-clutter.md

 ---
-title: Reducing Clutter
+title: Reducing Stress
+published: true
 ---

-Hang your clothes wrinkle-free.
-See your shoes.
-Find what you need.
+Hang your clothes wrinkle-free, see your shoes, find what you need, & get out of the door quickly without stres.